Siftah/get_iplayer/install/opensuse.md

     <http://software.opensuse.org/package/get_iplayer-pvr>

-    Be sure to select version 2.83 or higher.
     Although labelled as unstable, the package should be safe to install.
 You may opt for one-click installation, or you may download the RPM file and install it manually  (use current version and rpm):

-    	sudo zypper install get_iplayer-pvr-2.83-2.1.noarch.rpm
+    	sudo zypper install get_iplayer-pvr-2.84-1.1.noarch.rpm

 3. Launch the WPM with: